beehive-lab/mambo/docs/tutorials/start-guide/exercise2/README.md

 <img src="images/basic-block.png" alt="Basic Block" style="width:30%;">
 </div>

 The image above shows a basic block being scanned in.
 In this example, the scanner has started at Line 13: `STR X3, [X5]`.
-Since this isn't a branch instuction, the scanner continues.
+Since this isn't a branch instruction, the scanner continues.
 Line 14 is an `ADD` instruction, so the scanner continues again.

 Whilst Line 15 isn't a branching statement, it is a syscall and as previously stated syscalls fall into the category of instructions that have to be modified before they can be executed in MAMBO.